aurora/mkinst/README.md

         -i, --include ARG   Additional custom installer script to include.
 This option is required if the source is either a file or stdin.
 It is optional if the source is a directory.
+        -c, --compress ARG  Compression level (default: 6).
+                            Please see the gzip man pages for details.
+Additionally to the gzip compression levels the level 0 was added to specify that the payload should be distributed un- compressed.
         -h, --help          Display this usage information.
             --version       Show version and exit.